bemanproject/task/docs/P3796-task-issues.md

 [`sender`](https://eel.is/c++draft/exec.snd.concepts) concept.
-However, this precludes awaiting types that implement the [`as_awaitable()`](https://eel.is/c++draft/exec.as.awaitable) customization point but that do not satisfy the [`sender`](https://eel.is/c++draft/exec.snd.concepts) concept from being able to be awaited within a `task` coroutine.
+However, this precludes awaiting types that implement the [`as_awaitable()`](https://eel.is/c++draft/exec.as.awaitable) customisation point but that do not satisfy the [`sender`](https://eel.is/c++draft/exec.snd.concepts) concept from being able to be awaited within a `task` coroutine.